CambridgeIIS/KWickChat/README.md

 This is not a user evaluation but rather a semantic analysis complementary to the envelope analysis.
 Both judges reported a median rating of 4 on a scale from 1 (very bad) to 5 (very good) for the best generated sentence in each exchange and achieved an inter-rater reliability of 0.92 across all 400 sentences judged.

 The implementations in this repository can enable readers better replicate our experiments.
+The trained languge generation model introduced in the paper can be downloaded from <a href="https://drive.google.com/file/d/18UKpfjClRVClnZD590JIoaqb8AsJ4365/view?usp=sharing">Google Drive.
 We build the language generation model based on the code structure from <a href="https://github.com/huggingface/transfer-learning-conv-ai">transfer-learning-conv-ai
 </a>.